Workforce Analytics: Benefits, Metrics & Examples

 Workforce analytics is the process of collecting human resources information to gain actionable insights.
 Employers often use analytics software to measure how HR efforts are helping meet their overall business goals.

-Workforce analytics is different from people analytics in that it looks at the overall HR structure rather than the employees and management team.
-It typically focuses on issues like worker performance, employee turnover, recruitment and staffing efforts, training, and worker compensation.
+Workforce analytics differs from people analytics in that it looks at the overall HR structure rather than the employees and management team.
+It typically focuses on worker performance, employee turnover, recruitment and staffing efforts, training, and worker compensation.

-Your workforce is an important part of day-to-day business operations.
+Your workforce is an integral part of day-to-day business operations.
 A strong team can help boost productivity and keep you on track to meet your goals.
-Using workforce analytics, you can optimize your talent management processes, identifying ways to attract and retain the best professionals for each position.
+With the power of workforce analytics in your hands, you can optimize your talent management processes, identifying ways to attract and retain the best professionals for each position.
+This empowerment lets you make informed decisions that drive your organization’s success.

-Workforce analytics software can take this even further, monitoring trends on an ongoing basis.
+Workforce analytics software can take this even further, monitoring trends continuously.
 Here are some reasons to put workforce analytics to use in your organization:

 Workforce analytics looks at the overall employee experience.
 You might gather enough information to measure burnout risk, for instance, or pinpoint redundancies in your staffing.

 Most employees don’t constantly work under the watchful eye of a direct supervisor.
-That can make tracking performance tough.
-Workforce analytics helps you gather employee data to see where improvements can be made.
+That can make tracking performance challenging.
+However, with the efficiency of workforce analytics, you can gather employee data to see where improvements can be made.
+This streamlined process allows you to focus on other aspects of your HR practices, making you feel more productive and efficient.

 One of the best things about gathering people’s data is that it helps you create benchmarks.
-As your organization grows and changes, you can look back on those data points to measure workforce performance.
+As your organization grows and changes, you can reflect on those data points to measure workforce performance.

 Many businesses track productivity by noting how much idle time employees have.
-The move to remote work has made it clear, though, that data-driven productivity analysis can be far more accurate than gut instinct.
+The move to remote work has made it clear that data-driven productivity analysis can be far more accurate than gut instinct.

 Although estimates vary, replacing a departing employee isn’t free.
 You’ll spend money and valuable time recruiting and training a new hire, and that doesn’t include the decline in morale for the employees who take on the departing employee’s workload.

-Workforce analysis can help you identify high areas of turnover in your business and make adjustments.
-You can also gain valuable information that can help with succession planning.
+Workforce analysis can help you identify high turnover areas in your business and make adjustments.
+This proactive approach can provide a sense of relief, knowing that you have the tools to address potential issues before they escalate.
+You can also gain valuable information that can help with succession planning, further ensuring the stability of your workforce.

 Finding long-term employees starts during the hiring process, and that’s where workforce data can help.
-Using analytics, you can enable predictive decision-making to identify potential candidates most likely to be with your company for over a few years.
+By using analytics, you can enable predictive decision-making to identify potential candidates most likely to be in a job role with your company for over a few years that keeps them engaged.

-Human resources analytics, also known as people analytics, focuses on the employees working for an organization to improve internal HR practices.
+Human resources analytics, also known as people analytics, focuses on an organization’s employees to improve internal HR practices.
 Workforce analytics, on the other hand, focuses on the workforce as a whole, looking at worker output and efficiency.
-The goal of workforce analytics is to help a business reach its overall goals.
+Workforce analytics aims to help a business reach its overall goals.

 There are many types of workforce analytics.
 Here are four that are common in most organizations.